 The Orphan and Family Sponsorship Program of Hand of Help offers churches and individuals the opportunity to help change the world, one child or one family at a time.
 With the help of ministry volunteers, potential sponsors are connected with orphans at the Hand of Help Orphanage in Botosani, Romania.

-To sponsor Maria M.H., go to the Sponsor Today page, and click "I want to sponsor a child", and enter "Maria M.H. - Child of the month" under the Child Name section.
+To sponsor Adelina M, go to the Sponsor Today page, and click "I want to sponsor a child", and enter "Adelina M - Child of the month" under the Child Name section.

 How was the Orphan and Family Sponsorship Program started?

 How much does it cost to sign up?

 How does the child or family benefit from the money that I provide?